Continuous Join As You Go For Granny Squares

 Connie’s Blanket.
 A Colourful Crochet Granny.

-It feels like this pretty crochet granny blanket has been in the making for aaaaggess.
-Relatively speaking that’s probably not true.
-I started it because I had leftovers from the Crazy Chevron blanket I made back in February.
-Trying (unsuccessfully) to reduce the stash has been the aim for quite a while.
+Trying (unsuccessfully) to reduce the yarn stash has been the aim for quite a while.
 For this chap, a few colours were swapped depending on what there was most of in my “collection”.
-I only bought two balls extra.
+I only bought two extra balls to complete the blanket.

 I used Stylecraft Special DK in the following colours: Duck Egg, Spring, Fondant, Fuschia, Shrimp, Lobelia, Apricot, Grey, Kelly, Cloud, Mustard, Wisteria,

 I made all the inner circles first (well, most of them – I kept adding more when I saw I had enough yarn for more rows), then evenly distributed those between the shades.
-I haven’t checked but I reckon they’re all unique.
+I haven’t checked, but I reckon they’re all unique.

-The border is dead simple.
-Three rounds of Grannies, 1 row of trebles and a scallop edge.
-To jazz up the edge a bit more I ended up doing this: Starting in a dip: *(ch2, 1dc after next treble) x4, ch2, 1ss in the dip between scallops; rep from *.
-I think that’s right but give me a shout if it’s weird!
+To jazz up the edge a bit more, I ended up doing this: Starting in a dip (between scallops): *(ch2, 1dc after next treble – so between the tr sts) x4, ch2, 1sl st in the dip; rep from *.

 Subscribe to Blog via Email